 Brisket wrapped in butcher paper.

-• Cook the brisket in a foil pan to retain the drippings for the sauce on the burnt ends.
+• Cook the brisket in an aluminum pan to retain the drippings for the sauce.

 • Use an electric smoker for easy temperature control.